pranavc28/blog/content/posts/generative-ui-tinker.md

 - **Complete table structure**: All rows and columns properly closed, balanced JSX elements
 - **State-driven rendering**: Uses `useState` to manage leaderboard data, enabling dynamic updates.
 Also updates leaderboards in realtime as a demo as time progresses.
 - **Interactive features**: Sorting by clicking column headers, filtering by player name, expandable rows for player details
-- **Conditional rendering**: Highlights for top players, empty state handling when no data exists
 - **Proper data mapping**: `.map()` with keys, proper TypeScript typing for player objects

-In this case, I was particularly interested in observing the model generate real-time updates using time-based state changes.
+In this case, I was particularly interested in observing how the model generate real-time updates using time-based state changes.
 This was not something explicitly encoded in the prompt, yet the model inferred from training patterns that dynamic updates would enhance the user experience—demonstrating genuine learned understanding rather than mere template replication.

-These qualitative results validate the GRPO approach, but implementing this system revealed important practical considerations about infrastructure and tooling.
+These qualitative results validate the GRPO approach, but implementing this system revealed important practical considerations about infrastructure and tooling around tinker.

 ## Technical Considerations and Lessons Learned with Tinker